-The public exhibition materials are all available for viewing in the 'Planning Proposal Documentation' section of this page.
-Here you will also find a Community Summary Sheet which helps to break down the Planning Proposal in an easier to understand format.
+Despite the exhibition period concluding in late November 2020, the exhibition materials are still available for viewing under the 'Planning proposal documentation' heading on this page.
+Here you will also find a Community Summary Sheet which summarised the exhibited version of the Planning Proposal in plain English.
 Answers to frequently asked questions are also available by scrolling further down the page.
+However, given the changes to the City Centre LEP by the Department, much of this material no longer reflects the finalised City Centre LEP.

 If you have any questions, please contact Council using the details below: